Six ways DOT is not delivering passenger protections

 4. No finalization of traveler protections rulemaking after more than a decade

 In one of the most ignominious failures, DOT has failed to produce new rules requiring airlines to reveal ancillary fees to consumers.
 There is no other section of the American economy where consumers must deal with incomplete pricing when purchasing.
 When buying airline transportation, it is easy to compare airfares.
-However, comparing shopping for extra fees such as seat reservation or baggage check fees and a score of other hidden fees remains impossible.
-By dragging its feet, DOT has done everything it can to stand on the airlines’ side of this discussion and has left passengers without the opportunity to comparison shop.
+However, comparing shopping for extra fees such as seat reservation or baggage check fees, and a score of other hidden fees, remains impossible.
+By dragging its feet, DOT has done everything it can to stand on the airlines’ side of this discussion, leaving passengers without the opportunity to comparison shop.

 You are being secretly taxed at airportsWe all know monopolies are bad for consumers.
-In the aviation world, there is already worrisome concentration.
+In the aviation world, there is already a worrisome concentration.
 More than 80 percent of domestic flights are flown by only four airlines.
-That is the fault of the Department of Justice.
+That is the Department of Justice’s fault.

-However, DOT controls international alliances when it comes to antitrust immunity.
-The international market faces airline alliances that result in three alliances controlling more than 80 percent of the international market.
-This lack of competition is created entirely by DOT.
+However, DOT controls international alliances regarding antitrust immunity.
+The international market is dominated by airline alliances, with three alliances controlling more than 80 percent of the market.
+This lack of competition is entirely the result of DOT.
 Antitrust immunity is granted without public input and based on disputed economic theories.
-Antitrust immunity allows foreign airlines to legally collude with domestic airlines to align prices, flights, and schedules to provide maximum profits for the airlines at the expense of international consumers.
+Antitrust immunity allows foreign airlines to collude with domestic airlines to align prices, flights, and schedules to maximize profits at the expense of international consumers.

 6. Low penalties for airlines (and many times no penalties)

-Regarding tarmac delays, DOT forces the airlines to pay draconian fines.
-That is why the aviation world, which once had more than 600 tarmac delays of more than three hours yearly, today has less than a handful.
-Unfortunately, the zeal of DOT does not extend to violations of other consumer protection rules.
-The low penalties (and in some cases, no penalties) do not provide an incentive to obey regulations.
-Misrepresenting ticket costs, not providing passengers their rights in writing when faced with denied boarding, or providing notifications when luggage is lost continues unabated.
-Airlines have calculated that it is better to jerk their customers around and fail to provide the required paperwork than to pay a paltry fine to DOT eventually.
+Regarding tarmac delays, DOT imposes draconian fines on airlines.
+That is why the aviation world, which once had more than 600 tarmac delays of more than three hours per year, today has fewer than a handful.
+Unfortunately, DOT’s zeal does not extend to violations of other consumer protection rules.
+The low penalties (and, in some cases, no penalties) do not provide an incentive to comply with regulations.

 Join Us for Cybersecurity Benefits